-Famed for giving its name to Greenwich Mean Time, Greenwich is where hemispheres meet and home to a World Heritage Site, The O2, London’s only cable car and London’s oldest Royal Park.
-Greenwich is packed with royal heritage, world class attractions and breathtaking views, all in a beautiful riverside setting.
+Famed for giving its name to Greenwich Mean Time, Greenwich is where hemispheres meet and is home to a World Heritage Site, The O2, London’s only cable car and London’s oldest Royal Park.
+Greenwich is packed with fantastic restaurants, royal heritage, world class attractions and breathtaking views, all in a beautiful riverside setting.

-It’s quick and easy to get to Greenwich from Central London by tube, train, DLR and bus, or you can honour the area’s maritime history and travel by boat.
+It’s quick and easy to get to Greenwich from central London by tube, train, DLR and bus, or you can honour the area’s maritime history and travel by boat.

 Stand with a foot in each hemisphere and explore how great scientists first mapped the seas and the stars at the Royal Observatory Greenwich.
 Now a museum, it's home to the Prime Meridian Line, the UK’s largest refracting telescope, a 4.5 billion year-old asteroid and London’s only planetarium.Read More

-Stop off in London’s oldest Royal Park Greenwich Park for breathtaking views over the river Thames and the City of London.
-The former hunting park is still home to a small herd of deer, as well as the Prime Meridian Line, Royal Observatory, and several cafés.Read More
+Stop off in London’s oldest Royal Park, Greenwich Park, for breathtaking views over the river Thames and the City of London.
+The former hunting park is still home to a small herd of deer, as well as the Prime Meridian Line, Royal Observatory, and several cafes.Read More

 Explore the Old Royal Naval College, an architectural masterpiece designed by Sir Christopher Wren.
 Study the lavish altar and elegant plaster works in the neoclassical chapel and make sure to walk the impressive grounds, which have featured in many recent movies.Read More